alexeibex/alexeibex.github.io/constitutionallaw.md

     - Acknowledges no limitations other than are prescribed in the Constitution.

 #### Judicial Limits on the Commerce Power
-- 3 Principal judicial approaches
+- 4 Principal Judicial Approaches
-  1. Direct v.
-Indirect Test
+  1. **Direct v.
+Indirect Test**
-    - **United States v.
+    - *United States v.
 E.C.
-Knight Co.** (Sugar Trust Case)
+Knight Co.* (Sugar Trust Case)
       - Whether the regulated activity had a **direct** or **indirect** effect on interstate commerce
-      - "Manufacturing" does not extend to regulation under the Commerce Clause
+      - "Manufacturing" **does not** extend to regulation under the Commerce Clause
       - Regulation of commerce applies to the subjects of commerce and not to matters of internal police.
     - The manufacturing affects the commerce *indirectly* not directly, ergo Congress cannot regulate.
-  2. The "Substantial Economic Effects" Test
+  2. **The "Substantial Economic Effects" Test**
     - *Houston, East & West Texas Railway Co. v.
-United States*
+United States* (Shrevport Rate Case)
     - Emphasizing the practical physical or economic effects of the regulated intrastate activities on interstate commerce.
       - Railroad Regulation: Authority to regulate **intrastate** rail rates that **discriminated** against interstate railroad traffic.
 (Prisoner's Dilemma)
-      - Necessarily embraces the right to control their operations in all matters having such a close and substantial relation to interstate traffic.
+      - Necessarily embraces the right to control their operations in all matters having such a close and substantial relation to interstate traffic and that affects more than 1 state.
-  3. The Stream of Commerce test
+  3. **The Stream of Commerce test**
-    - **Swift & Co. v.
-United States**
+    - *Swift & Co. v.
+United States*
+      - Price fixing meat dealers
+        - When cattle are sent for price fixing by meat dealers in one state, with the expectation that they will end their transit, after purchase in anothe, and when in effect they do so with only....
     - Local activities could be regulated by Congress because they could be viewed as themselves "in" commerce or as an integral part of the "current of commerce".
-      - Price fixing meat dealers
+  4. **National "Police" Regulation**
+    - Balance against pretext
+    - *Champion v.
+Ames* (Lottery Case)
+      - Prohibiting the import, mailing, or interstate transport of lottery tickets under the Commerce Clause
+      - Sets the groundwork for police power
+        - *Hipolite Egg Co. v.
+United States (Preserved Eggs)
+          - Allowing the seizure of food that contained a "deleterious ingredient"
+        - *Hoke v.
+United States (Interstate shipment of women)
+          - Upheld the Mann act against transportation of women for immoral purposes.
+          - Jack Johnson prosecution over sexual behavior

+#### Limits on the Police Power of the Commerce Clause

 #### Case: *[Hammer v.
 Dagenhart](Link)*
-- The power to prohibit commerce depends on the harmful nature of the pro- hibited trade.
-Lotteries, for instance, are a “widespread pestilence” and there- fore fall within Congress’s regulatory authority.
+- The power to prohibit commerce depends on the harmful nature of the prohibited trade.
+Lotteries, for instance, are a “widespread pestilence” and therefore fall within Congress’s regulatory authority.
 Champion.
 But child labor does not.
 Moreover, Congress does not have the authority to prevent unfair competition between states.

 <details><summary><i>Case Brief</i></summary>
   <ul>
     <li><b>Overview:</b> A federal act, which prevented interstate commerce in the products of child labor, was unconstitutional because the act exceeded congress' authority under the Commerce Clause and invaded the states' reserved powers.</li>
     <li><b>Facts:</b> Congress enacted the Act of Sept.
 1, 1916, which prevented interstate commerce in the products of child labor.
 Appellee father filed a bill to enjoin the enforcement of the Act, and the district court granted the bill and declared the Act unconstitutional.
 On appeal, the court upheld the district court's judgment, holding that the Act attempted the federal government's regulation of a matter that was purely local.</li>
     <li><b>Issue:</b> Is the contested legislation beyond the scope of authority of Congress?</li>
-    <li><b>Rule:</b> The production of  goods and the mining of coal are not considered commerce, and are therefore not under Congressional power to regulate.
-The regulation of production is a local power reserved to States and is Constitutionally protected by the Tenth Amendment. </li>
+    <li><b>Rule:</b> The production of goods and the mining of coal are not considered commerce, and are therefore not under Congressional power to regulate. **The regulation of production is a local power reserved to States and is Constitutionally protected by the Tenth Amendment**. </li>
     <li><b>Conclusion:</b> The court held that although there should be limitations upon the right to employ children in mines and factories in the interest of their own and the public's welfare, such regulation was reserved for the states.
 The grant of power to Congress over the subject of interstate commerce was to enable it to regulate such commerce, and not to give it authority to control the States in their exercise of the police power over local trade and manufacture.</li>
     <li><b>Notes/Concepts:</b></li>
       <ul>